Srkuleo/fitness_app/README.md

 ## Future updates and plans:

-- _Add dropdown menu with option to edit, view logs and sign out (potentially dark mode and user profile) and list menu with choosable workouts._
+- _Fix prop drilling in index.tsx and sign-up.tsx using Jotai._
 - _Polish signed in page._
-- _Fix prop drilling in index.tsx and sign-up.tsx using Zustand._
+- _useState for UI State in signed in page.
+Radio buttons and dropdown menu._
-- _Add responsiveness to the UI._
+- _Add responsiveness to the UI later on._

 ---